andrejarrell/RPC/README.md

 # Discord RPC

-> Discord Rich Presence enabled you to further customize your status on Discord.
+> Discord Rich Presence enables you to further customize your status on Discord.

 ## 🛠 Setup